Taxi Drivers Licence

 Renew your licence

-To renew your licence you must complete the application process as outlined for gaining your licence.
-The cost to renew your licence and receive your new drivers badge is currently £105.
+To renew your licence you must complete the process outlined for applying for an initial licence.
+The cost to renew your licence and receive your new drivers badge is currently £115.

 For further information about this licence complete a Licensing Information form.